locnnil/workshop/docs/explanation/workshops-sdks/workshops.rst

      go:
        channel: latest/candidate
+       plugs:
+       dot-files:
+          interface: mount
+          workshop-target: /home/workshop/dotfiles

      dev-tunnel:
        channel: latest/edge

    connections:
      - plug: go:images
        slot: system:training
-     - plug: go:gpu
+     - plug: go:dot-files
-       slot: system:gpu
+       slot: dev-tunnel:config

+Here, the :samp:`go:dot-files` plug is a :ref:`mount interface <exp_mount_interface>` slot that sets its :samp:`workshop-source` to a directory in the workshop;
+at run-time, it is plugged to the :samp:`dev-tunnel:config` slot.

-The custom :samp:`system:training` slot is no different from pre-existing slots;
+The :samp:`system:training` slot is no different from other slots;
-it's a :ref:`mount interface <exp_mount_interface>` slot,
+it's a :ref:`mount interface <exp_mount_interface>` slot
-so its source points to a directory on the host file system.
+with no :samp:`workshop-source` set, so its source points to a directory on the *host* file system.

-Finally, the connections established this way are no different from those created via the command line.
+Note that both connections established here are also no different from those created via the command line.

 See also